alorence/django-modern-rpc/docs/config/server.rst

     server = RpcServer()

-A server instance expose a view that must be added to the Django routing system
+A server instance exposes a view that must be added to the Django routing system

 .. code-block:: python
    :caption: myproject/myproject/urls.py